Estimation Antique table

 How Much Is Your Furniture Worth?

 Do you own any antique table?
 Are you curious to know what they are worth?
-Our Experts can provide a free appraisal to give you an estimate of the market price, then help you to ensure the best possible price should you decide to sell.
+Our Experts can provide an appraisal to give you an estimate of the market price, then help you to ensure the best possible price should you decide to sell.

 A common object with a long history

 A table is a piece of furniture consisting of a flat surface on legs, the table is an object that is part of our daily life today.
 But the history of the table is much richer than we might think, and an antique table bears witness to ancient practices and customs that are different from today’s, at times when the table was considered a special and sometimes highly esteemed piece of furniture.
 Mainly used for meals, the table was also a synonym of nobility, before it was also used for work.

 The table has a supporting vocation, and has existed since Antiquity where it was then synonymous with conviviality since it was already used to share a meal.
 It retained the same function during the Greco-Roman period, when it was used for banquets, but also for meetings of important men.
 At that time, it took on a round or oval shape.
 Taking on the appearance of a simple plank placed on legs in the Middle Ages, the table is an object that takes on religious connotations.
 It is here that the white tablecloth was invented, in reference to the hotel and Christ’s meal.